biosustain/autoprot/README.rst

 The available arguments are:

+-osDIA       [flag] enables the open-source option for DIA analysis, which uses DIA-NN instead of Spectronaut.
 -mode        [string] **mandatory** specify the acquisition mode as "DDA", "DIA" or "directDIA".
 -approach    [string] **mandatory** specify the quantification approach as "label", "unlabel" or "free".
 -InputDir    [directory] **mandatory** specify the input directory containing all input files with raw MS spectra.
 The output directory will be located in the input directory after the run.